-Pluma Lodge is located within a National Park and Indigenous Indian Territory, where the Amazon jungle meets the Andes Mountains.
-These clear running rivers wind through jungle and mountains, affording anglers the ability to wade and sight-cast to golden dorado.
+Pluma Lodge is located within a National Park and Indigenous Territory where the Amazon Jungle meets the Andes Mountains.
+These clear running rivers winding through jungle and mountains afford you the ability to wade and sight-cast to golden dorado.
 This jungle environment remains in a virgin state and is arguably one of the most pristine natural expressions in the world.
-Based out of the comforts of the Pluma Lodge, anglers have access to three diverse rivers: the Pluma, Itirizama, and the lower Secure Rivers.
-The water types vary from deep pools to rugged terraced pocket water.
+Based from the comforts of the Pluma Lodge, you have access to three diverse rivers: the Pluma, Itirizama, and lower Sécure Rivers.
+The water types vary from deep pools to rugged, terraced pocket water.

-The Pluma Lodge experience is based on one jungle lodge, built entirely from sustainable hardwood.
+The Pluma Lodge experience is based on one jungle lodge built entirely from sustainable hardwood.
 There are two smaller headwater out-camp options.
 The main Pluma Lodge features four cabins and sleeps eight anglers.
-Each cabin has spring beds, private bathrooms with hot water and electric light.
+Each cabin has spring beds, private bathroom with hot water, and electric light.

 As a general rule, 7 to 9 weight rods rigged with tropical grade floating/sinking lines.
 Wet wading is the standard.
 A complete list of gear will be sent upon trip confirmation.
 Frontiers can provide expert advice on finding the right gear for your trip.